Electric (Robyn song): Reception

-"Electric" made its debut on the Sverigetopplistan singles chart at number eight on 22 April 1999.
+"Electric" made its debut on the Hitlistan singles chart at number eight on 22 April 1999.
 The next week, it ascended to acquire a peak position at number six.
 It became Robyn's third top-ten single on the chart, following "Do You Really Want Me (Show Respect)" and "Do You Know (What It Takes)".
 "Electric" stayed in the top-ten for four weeks, and remained on the chart for fourteen weeks in total.
 On 18 May 1999, it received a gold certification by the Swedish Recording Industry Association (GLF) for sales of 15,000 units.
 The single was placed at number 53 on the chart's year-end list of 1999.
 The track was the sixth most-played song of 1999 on Sveriges Radio P3.